MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 ---
-description: Learn how to register to a developer account to publish extensions to Microsoft Edge Add-ons website.
+description: Learn how to register a Partner Center developer account to publish extensions to the Microsoft Edge Add-ons website.
 title: Register as a Microsoft Edge extension developer
 author: MSEdgeTeam
 ms.author: msedgedevrel